I'm Honey!

 Winter is at our doorstep and with it can come feelings of loneliness, isolation, and solitude.
 Things that once bloomed with life and vibrancy now lie dormant.
 The world loses color and warmth.
 The sun which gives us literal happiness in the form of serotonin hides behind a grey veil.
 The last years have been harder than most.

 Happily, there are things we can do to embrace winter on our own terms.
 Make it a point to delight in, instead of dread, the slowing down of things.
 Take in what makes us happy and grateful, and leave what brings on feelings of sadness.
+Embracing these elements is what makes winter feel cozy and inviting, transforming the season into a time of warmth and comfort.
 Essentially, embrace the hygge meaning and allow winter to be a time of uplifting reflection.

 HYGGE MEANING